St Paul's Church, Stoke Newington N16 7UE

 Hook & Son - raw and pasteurised milk, butter, cream, yoghurt, ghee

-Organic cheesemakers: a wide, award-winning range of organic cheesemakers from Sussex, Somerset and Scotland
+Organic cheesemakers: a wide, award-winning range of organic cheesemakers from Sussex, Somerset, Scotland and new organic halloumi from Wales

 Prepared foods/products: